Max Makes Munch

 Method

-2. Add the egg then process briefly until combined into a smooth dough.
+2. Add the egg, then process briefly until combined into a smooth dough.
 Add the water if the dough is too stiff and needs loosening a little.
-(If you don’t have a food processor you can combine the ingredients by hand and knead until forms smooth dough.)
+(If you don’t have a food processor, you can combine the ingredients by hand and knead until they form a smooth dough.)

 3. Wrap the pastry in plastic wrap and chill in the refrigerator for 30 minutes.
 While that’s happening, preheat the oven to 175ºC/350ºF.